paullouisageneau/libdatachannel/README.md

 # libdatachannel - C/C++ WebRTC Data Channels

 libdatachannel is a standalone implementation of WebRTC Data Channels and WebSockets in C++17 with C bindings for POSIX platforms (including Linux and Apple macOS) and Microsoft Windows.
 It enables direct connectivity between native applications and web browsers without the pain of importing the entire WebRTC stack.
-Its API is modelled as a simplified version of the JavaScript WebRTC and WebSocket API, in order to ease the design of cross-environment applications.
+Its API is modelled as a simplified version of the JavaScript WebRTC and WebSocket browser API, in order to ease the design of cross-environment applications.

 It can be compiled with multiple backends:
 - The security layer can be provided through [GnuTLS](https://www.gnutls.org/) or [OpenSSL](https://www.openssl.org/).